Spread of Islam: Indian subcontinent

-Islamic influence first came to be felt in the Indian subcontinent during the early 7th century with the advent of Arab traders.
-Arab traders used to visit the Malabar region, which was a link between them and the ports of South East Asia to trade even before Islam had been established in Arabia.
+Islamic influence first became felt in the Indian subcontinent during the early 7th century with the arrival of Arab traders.
+Arab traders used to visit the Malabar region, which served as a link between them and the ports of South East Asia for trade, even before Islam had been established in Arabia.
 According to Historians Elliot and Dowson in their book The History of India as told by its own Historians, the first ship bearing Muslim travelers was seen on the Indian coast as early as 630 CE.
 The first Indian mosque is thought to have been built in 629 CE, purportedly at the behest of an unknown Chera dynasty ruler, during the lifetime of Muhammad (c.
-571–632) in Kodungallur, in district of Thrissur, Kerala by Malik Bin Deenar.
+571–632) in Kodungallur, in the district of Thrissur, Kerala, by Malik Bin Deenar.
 In Malabar, Muslims are called Mappila.

 In Bengal, Arab merchants helped found the Port of Chittagong.
 Early Sufi missionaries settled in the region as early as the 8th century.

-H. G. Rawlinson, in his book Ancient and Medieval History of India (ISBN 978-81-86050-79-8), claims the first Arab Muslims settled on the Indian coast in the last part of the 7th century.
-This fact is corroborated, by J. Sturrock in his South Kanara and Madras Districts Manuals, and also by Haridas Bhattacharya in Cultural Heritage of India Vol. IV.

-The Arab merchants and traders became the carriers of the new religion and they propagated it wherever they went.
+H. G. Rawlinson, in his book Ancient and Medieval History of India, claims the first Arab Muslims settled on the Indian coast in the last part of the 7th century.
+This fact is corroborated by J. Sturrock in his South Kanara and Madras Districts Manuals, as well as by Haridas Bhattacharya in his 1956 Cultural Heritage of India Vol. IV.
+Arab merchants and traders became carriers of the new religion and propagated it wherever they went.
 It was, however, the subsequent expansion of the Muslim conquest in the Indian subcontinent over the next millennia that established Islam in the region.